allyourbankarebelongtous/pleb-vpn/README.md

 CNAME authentication over your domain, so it works with any domain you have that allows you to enter a CNAME record.
 If you're not sure you can enter a CNAME record, contact your DNS provider to ask.

-Step 1 is to get your domain pointed to your VPS.
+Step 1: Have a domain name for each service you intend to secure (one for BTCPayServer and another for LNBits).
-Step 2 is to forward the port (or contact your VPS provider to get them to forward the port)
+Step 2: Have forwarded port 443 from your VPS (or contact your VPS provider to get them to forward the port).
+  _Note: If you want to enable both services from the same VPS, you'll need a reverse proxy on the VPS to decide which service receives traffic._
+Step 3: Have updated the A record of each domain to point to your VPS IP.
-Step 3 is to ensure that you know how to update the CNAME record of your domain
+Step 4: Ensure that you know how to and are ready to update the CNAME record of your domain.

 Once all of these are accomplished, go ahead and run this script.
 When you first run the script, it will display these instructions.
 Here's what it looks like: